bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 the CPU cache and that more memory is required.
 On modern operating systems, infrequently accessed RAM is compressed, but hash identifiers are random data that is not compressible.

-Fortunately, blockchains give us a means to globally assign unique IDs that do not conflict with one another, so it is possible to completely remove the need to use hash-based identifiers (Bitcoin addresses) to refer to an account, balance, or permission.
+Fortunately, block chains give us a means to globally assign unique IDs that do not conflict with one another, so it is possible to completely remove the need to use hash-based identifiers (Bitcoin addresses) to refer to an account, balance, or permission.

 ## Remove Signature Verification from Business Logic Processor

-All transactions on crypto-currency networks depend upon cryptographic signatures to validate permissions.
+All transactions on cryptocurrency networks depend upon cryptographic signatures to validate permissions.
 In the general case, the permissions required can change as a result of other transactions.
 This means that permissions need to be defined in terms that require no cryptographic calculations within the Business Logic Processor.